 - Have at least 12 months of full-time, or part-time equivalent, cumulative paid work experience in Canada in a NOC level 0, A, or B occupation in the three years prior to applying;

-- Note: The French-Speaking Skilled Worker Stream requires ALL applicants to have language level of CLB 7 in French and CLB 6 in English regardless of occupation.
+- Meet the minimum language level of CLB 7 in French and CLB 6 in English in all language abilities: Listening, Reading, Writing and Speaking.

 - Be admissible to Canada.